 For this particular frame of Donkey Kong, the frame palette looks like this:

-Now we OR both sets together to get a value for each pixel that is between 00 (0) and 11 (3).
+Now we combine both sets together to get a value for each pixel that is between 00 (0) and 11 (3).

 Look at the frame palette again.